Two Jersey artists are to spread some local colour across London in a project that will see them paint murals across the walls of buildings.

 Thomas Dingle, Director, ArtHouse Jersey said: “It was clear from the moment we approached Wood Street Walls about the project that we share a similar perspective on commissioning professional artists to create new works of public art.
 They work very closely with local people in Walthamstow, including children, the elderly and other specific groups, to engage them throughout the creative process.

 "Their murals never feel imposed and are something that residents can feel proud of, while visitors get a very genuine impression of the character of the community.

-"We are delighted to partner with Wood Street Walls to secure Matt and Marc’s participation in our project, as it’s a great opportunity for artistic exchange between Jersey and London."
+"We are delighted to partner with Wood Street Walls to secure Matt and Mark’s participation in our project, as it’s a great opportunity for artistic exchange between Jersey and London."

 Pictured: Matt Dufour, who recently created a mural for Google, is one of 15 artists in total taking part in the project.